-Warm weather has a way of reinvigorating our adventurous souls.
-Rising temperatures, longer days, sunshine everywhere – we want to move, we want to be outside, we want to explore and push our limits.
-That passion for adventure is the fuel for this new series – Adventure & a Beer – which will highlight fun ways for Western New Yorkers to be active outdoors all summer long.
+Fall weather has a way of reinvigorating our adventurous souls.
+Cooler temperatures, the crunch of leaves beneath our feet – we want to move, we want to be outside, we want to explore and push our limits.
+In our – Adventure & A Beer Series we highlight fun ways for Western New Yorkers to be active outdoors.
 Enjoy!

-It’s combination of greenery, rocks, powerful rapids and open views is unparalleled in the area.
+It’s combination of autumn colors, rocks, powerful rapids, and open views which is unparalleled in this area.
 It’s an annual must-visit for everyone who loves a great hike, connecting with nature, or just being outside.

-The Niagara River has carved the gorge over centuries and it begins at the base of Niagara Falls and winds all the way up to Ontario – where the falls originated about 12,500 years ago.
+The Niagara River has carved it’s gorge over centuries of erosion.
+It begins at the base of Niagara Falls and winds all the way up to Ontario – where the falls originated about 12,500 years ago.
 Given its connection to Niagara Falls, the river features numerous sections or rapids including the well-known Devil’s Hole.

 Hiking the gorge can be strenuous if you’d like, but there are trails and views for everyone.
-My favorite way to see the gorge is the Niagara Falls Gorge Trail which starts off with steep stairs and eventually winds along Whirlpool and Devil’s Hole rapids.
+Our favorite way to see the gorge is the Niagara Falls Gorge Trail which starts off with steep stairs and eventually meanders along Whirlpool and Devil’s Hole rapids.
 Hikers can take it up to 6.2 miles one way, or turn around whenever they’ve had their fill.

 Other hikes the New York State Park System encourages include: